yaniv-golan/openai-model-registry/docs/user-guide/azure-openai.md

 Azure OpenAI provides access to OpenAI's models through Microsoft's cloud infrastructure, but there are important differences in feature support compared to OpenAI's direct API.
 The most significant difference relates to **web search capabilities**.

+The OpenAI Model Registry includes built-in **provider support** to handle these differences automatically.
+You can use `--provider azure` or set `OMR_PROVIDER=azure` to get Azure-specific model configurations that reflect platform limitations.

 ## Web Search Limitations on Azure

 ### Standard Azure OpenAI APIs (Chat & Responses)